 In March 2014 he was commissioned by Doctors of the World to record the living conditions of the Syrian refugees in the Bekaa valley in Lebanon.
 Again the work was shown on the BBC and in the Guardian before being exhibited at the V&A Museum.
 An evening that was opened by Richard Rogers and Martin Roth.

-His sense of adventure does not stop there - since leaving Kingston university, drawing has taken George around the world, depicting the oil fields in Azerbaijan, soldiers in Afghanistan, reconstructive plastic surgery, G20 riots, the New York Fire Department, Asian Elephants, murder trials and even an oil rig in the North Sea.
+However, his sense of adventure did not start here - since leaving Kingston university, drawing has taken George around the world, depicting the oil fields in Azerbaijan, soldiers in Afghanistan, reconstructive plastic surgery, G20 riots, the New York Fire Department, Asian Elephants, murder trials and even an oil rig in the North Sea.

-Amongst several London based solo exhibitions in Dover Street and St.James and several abroad in Norway and Myanmar.
+Amongst several other London based solo exhibitions in Dover Street and St.James and several abroad in Norway and Myanmar.
 He has won the Editorial and Overall award for illustration at the V&A Illustration Awards and an International Media Award in May 2013.
-His work has been exhibited in the Times Watercolour Competition in 2012 and wagain in 2014, the Royal Institute of Painters in Watercolours exhibition at the Mall Galleries, 2008, 2009 & 2011 where he won the June Stokes Roberts Bursary twice and the Winsor and Newton Young Artist’s Award.
-Most recently he was selected to participate in the Faberge Big Egg Hunt, in London.
+His work has been exhibited in the Times Watercolour Competition in 2012 and wagain in 2014, the Royal Institute of Painters in Watercolours exhibition at the Mall Galleries, 2008, 2009 & 2011, 2013 where he won the June Stokes Roberts Bursary and the Winsor and Newton Young Artist’s Award.

 "George Butler combines the curiosity and wanderlust of David Attenborough with the delicacy of brush of Audubon, travelling afar to bring back a subtle evocation of fauna and flora and the people he meets in far-flung places."
 Geordie Greig, Editor in Chief.
 The Mail on Sunday.